BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 </div>

-Pros: PIN-based approaches can be supported by all devices, and therefore is more accessible.
+The PIN-based approaches can be supported by all devices, and therefore is more accessible.
 A PIN can also be used to encrypt data within a wallet, which makes any locally stored information on the device inaccessible.
 Additionally, some users prefer this type of security measure because they use the same or similiar PINs on multiple applications/devices, making it easy to remember.

-Cons: Users with poor security practices might create easy-to-guess PINs (such as 1234), which would decrease the level of security.
+However, users with poor security practices might create easy-to-guess PINs (such as 1234), which would decrease the level of security.
 This design also relies on users to remember their PIN correctly.

 {% include tip/open.html color="green" icon="check" label="Do: Educate on Good Security Practices" %}

 Within your product upon PIN creation, tell your users what a good, secure PIN is (i.e. not their birthday).
 Recommend against (or even make it impossible) to create a PIN such as 1234, 1111, etc.

 {% include tip/close.html %}

+Now let's look at the different ways a user might go about [funding a wallet]({{ 'guide/onboarding/funding-a-wallet' | relative_url }}).